brxndxnpx/VBA/VBXL/Modules/TextStreamer/README.md

 # TextStreamer

-Performs basic reads and writes text to files without creating a `TextStream` object.
+Performs basic reads and writes text to files without creating a `Scripting.TextStream` object.

 Recommended to be used in conjunction with the [Environment.bas](/VBXL/Modules/Environment/Environment.bas) module for easier file path access.